blakeyy/Ulectrified/README.md

 ![image](https://user-images.githubusercontent.com/53949039/177584555-1f6bfccd-46d0-4699-8933-47681255a9b2.png) <br />

 - ### Seller profile
-The **Seller profile** includes a "circular progress bar" component which visually shows how much energy has to be sold the get to the next level.
+The **Seller profile** includes a "circular progress bar" component which visually shows how much energy has to be sold to get to the next level.
 Below the diagram there are some text fields that include custom formulas to calculate for example the level of the user or the amount of energy sold.
 It also shows the name, email and credit balance of the user.
 This data comes from the record of the respective user.

 ![image](https://user-images.githubusercontent.com/53949039/177580238-d45ef34e-7f11-4f5d-9be5-94e213c1c77f.png) <br />